LAB-UMK/ODT_GPU_Library/README.md

 ## Installation

-💡 For detailed setup instructions and troubleshooting, see the [Installation Guide](docs/INSTALL.md).
+💡 For detailed setup instructions see the [Installation Guide](docs/INSTALL.md).

 To use the ODT GPU Library, make sure the following components are installed: